Women's Adventure Travels

 Say WAT

-Established in 1872, Yellowstone was the first National Park in the U.S. and the world.
+In 1872, Yellowstone was the first National Park in the U.S. and the world.
 It is located in the extreme northwestern part of Wyoming, with small sections of the park crossing state borders into Montana and Idaho.

 Park Points

 Size and Vibe: Yellowstone covers approximately 3,471 square miles.
 There are several notable distinctions within those miles.
 Yellowstone Lake is one of the largest high-elevation lakes in North America.
-It is also home to many geothermal, the Old Faithful geyser being it's most famous resident.
+It is also home to many geothermal, the Old Faithful geyser being its most famous resident.

 Best time of year to go: The best time to visit this iconic park depends on the kind of trip you are after.
 The park is in its full bloom and most popular in the summertime.
 Services are at their most comprehensive, and all roads are open to the public.
 If you prefer fewer crowds, the best times to visit are from April to May and between September and October, as it is less busy and offers mild weather.